July 9, 2024

 • Gently remove the lavender plants from their pots.

-• Loosen the roots slightly to encourage spreading.
+• Loosen the roots slightly so they are encouraged to spread.

 3. Planting

-• Place each plant in its hole and backfill with soil.
+• Put each plant in its hole and backfill with soil.

-• Ensure the crown of the plant is just above soil level to prevent rot.
+• Make sure the crown of the plant is just above the soil level to avoid it rotting.

 4. Watering

-• Water the plants thoroughly after planting to help them settle.
+• Water the plants thoroughly after planting to help them settle in.

-• You want the soil to remain moist but not waterlogged for the first few weeks.
+• You want the soil to stay moist but not waterlogged for the first few weeks.

-Tip: Mulch around the base of the plants to retain moisture and suppress weeds but keep mulch away from the stems to prevent rot.
+Tip: Mulch around the base of the plants to keep it moist and stop weeds from growing.
+Keep mulch away from the stems though as otherwise it could lead to the stem rotting.

 Caring for Your Lavender Hedge

-Proper care will keep your lavender hedge healthy and vibrant.
-These are some of the most essential care tips.
+Proper care will keep your lavender hedge healthy.
+These are some of the most important care tips.

 Watering Schedule and Techniques

-Lavender is drought tolerant once established but needs regular watering initially.
+Lavender is drought tolerant once it’s established but it needs regular watering in the early stages.

 Watering Schedule